Last updated on:

 3. Trust collapses faster than it is built.
 Clients and partners assume redacted documents are safe.
 One failure can damage credibility across the entire program, not just one release.

-Why general-purpose tools keep failing
+Why general-purpose redaction editors keep failing?

 Redaction failures often happen because teams use tools that are great at editing how a document looks, but not designed to remove data from the document structure.
-Many editors can draw shapes and export PDFs, but they do not guarantee deletion of underlying content.
+Many tools can draw shapes and export PDFs, but they do not guarantee deletion of underlying content.

 Common failure points include: